-Pennsylvania court strikes down expansive mail-in voting law
+Court throws Pennsylvania’s mail-in voting law into doubt

 However, Republican challengers say the constitution intended that absentee voting be strictly limited, citing a passage that says voters must live in an election district for at least 60 days where they “shall offer to vote.”

-In the opinion, the three Republican judges agreed, saying that passage had been cited in two prior state Supreme Court decisions to invalidate laws passed in 1839 and 1923 to expand absentee voting.
+In the opinion, the three Republican judges agreed, saying that passage had been cited in two prior state Supreme Court decisions invalidating laws passed in 1839 and 1923 to expand absentee voting.

-The dissenting Democrats on the panel say a separate provision of the constitution empowered lawmakers to provide no-excuse mail-in voting by law.
-That provision says “All elections by the citizens shall be by ballot or by such other method as may be prescribed by law.”
+The dissenting Democrats say a separate provision of the constitution empowered lawmakers to provide no-excuse mail-in voting.
+That provision says elections “shall be by ballot or by such other method as may be prescribed by law.”

-In addition to baselessly attacking mail-in voting through much of 2020, Trump also later claimed, without evidence, that the election was stolen from him in critical battleground states including Pennsylvania when Democrats manufactured mail-in ballots.
+In addition to baselessly attacking mail-in voting through much of 2020, Trump also later claimed, without evidence, that the election was stolen from him in critical battleground states including Pennsylvania.

-In one post-election lawsuit in 2020, Republicans sought to invalidate the mail-in voting law and throw out all ballots cast under it, which would have effectively overturned Biden’s victory in Pennsylvania.
+In one post-election lawsuit in 2020, Republicans sought to invalidate the mail-in voting law and throw out all ballots cast under it in a bid to overturn Democrat Joe Biden’s victory in Pennsylvania.

-The state Supreme Court threw it out, saying the plaintiffs — including U.S. Rep. Mike Kelly and defeated congressional candidate Sean Parnell — “failed to act with due diligence” in waiting to challenge the law until after they saw Trump had lost the election.
+The state Supreme Court threw it out, saying the plaintiffs “failed to act with due diligence” in waiting to challenge the law until after Trump lost the election.

-The U.S. Supreme Court refused appeals to intervene in the case or reverse Pennsylvania’s certification of Biden’s victory.
+The U.S. Supreme Court refused appeals to intervene.

 Follow Marc Levy on Twitter at www.twitter.com/timelywriter